 The High-Altitude Health Challenge

-85% of the Qinghai-Tibet Railway was built on mountainous terrain of more than 4,000 meters (13,000 feet) above sea level, where the annual average temperature is below 0°C (32°F) and the oxygen content is only 50–60% of that at sea level.
+85% of the Qinghai-Tibet Railway was built on the mountainous terrain of more than 4,000 meters (13,000 feet) above sea level, where the annual average temperature is below 0°C (32°F) and the oxygen content is only 50–60% of that at sea level.

 People can easily get sick or die because of the harsh cold, thin air, and strong radiation of the high altitudes.
 Oxygen suppliers and medical institutions were set up along the railway, with more than 600 medical staff offering treatment to workers.